FC Cartagena: Reserve team

 FC Cartagena B is FC Cartagena's reserve team since 2015.
 It was founded in that year and plays in Tercera División.

 In the past, other sides such as Cartagena Promesas, FC Cartagena-La Unión, Cartagena FC and CD Algar were the club's B-team.

 Stadium

 Cartagena holds home matches at Estadio Cartagonova.
 Inaugurated on 7 February 1988, it has a capacity of 14,532 spectators, measuring 105 x 68 meters; it underwent renovation in January 2000.

 The ground's biggest attendance was recorded 30 June 1999 in a second division promotion playoff match against Córdoba CF, with 20,000 spectators in the stands.
 On 26 January of the following year, the first Spain national team game ever hosted in the Region of Murcia took place, a friendly with Poland.

 Kit evolution

 Famous players

-Note: this list includes players that have played at least 100 league games and/or have reached international status.
+Note: this list includes players that have played at least 100 league games, have reached international status, or both.